kevinw5973/github-tutorial/README.md

 ---
 ## Workflow & Commands
 * When working in your IDE, it never hurts to do `git status` every now and then to check if you have the files you want to commit on stage.
-* After you edit you codes, you add them to the stage using `git add <file>` (for one specific file) or `git add .` (to add all the files within your repository).
+* After you edit you codes using `c9 <file name>`, you add them to the stage using `git add <file>` (for one specific file) or `git add .` (to add all the files within your repository).
 * After that, you can save it by using the command `git commit -m ""` with your message of what you did inside the quotation marks.
 * You can push it to the remote (which is github.com) using the command `git push -u origin master`.
-You can also just use `git push`after the first command since `-u` in the command tells git to remember the repo.
+You can also just use `git push`a fter the first command since `-u` in the command tells git to remember the repo you want to push to.